humbug/php-scoper/README.md

 ### Prefix

 The prefix to be used to isolate the code.
-If `null` or `''` (empty string) is given, then a random prefix will be automatically be generated.
+If `null` or `''` (empty string) is given, then a random prefix will be automatically generated.

 ### Finders and paths